zeotheburrito/ip/docs/README.md

 `description - description of the deadline task`

-`due time - time the deadline task is due by`
+`due time - time the deadline task is due by, in the format YYYY-MM-DD`

 ### `event [description] /from [start time] /to [end time]`